Wood stains are products used for wood finishing. Wood stain poisoning occurs when someone swallows these substances.

 If the wood stain is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

 If the person swallowed the wood stain, give them water or milk right away, if a provider tells you to do so.
-Do NOT give anything to drink if the person has symptoms that make it hard to swallow.
-These include vomiting, convulsions, or a decreased level of alertness.
+Do not give anything to drink if the person has symptoms that make it hard to swallow.
+These include vomiting, seizures, or a decreased level of alertness.